top of page

 This includes reading, art, exploration of natural and everyday objects, and time for outdoor discovery. time to practice skills that support upcoming developmental milestones, such as crawling, sitting, walking, and more

-INFANT CLASSROOM6 Weeks - 18 Months
+6 Weeks - 12 Months

 Your baby’s routine is as special as they are, and we’re here to honor that.
 From familiar activities like story time, snuggles to peaceful moments of gentle rocking, we help your little one feel safe, loved, and right at home.
 In our thoughtfully designed spaces, your baby will explore sensory materials, soft toys, and mirrors—discovering textures, sounds, and reflections that spark curiosity and wonder.